veevo/dev/content/help/about-us.md

 ## Translations
 The vast majority of the material available on this site has been published originally in the Portuguese language.
-Due to that, it's probable that the content that you are reading was translated.
-Due to the vast amount of material we host, it's possible that you find errors despite the careful review of our volunteers.
+Due to that, it's probable that the content that you are reading was translated by our community.
+Please note that we only publish articles after careful review of our volunteers.

-If you notice any errors, please [contact us](/contact), we will be happy to fix.
+If you notice any errors, please report clicking here.
-We would also like to remind you that everyone is invited to [collaborate](/contribute).

 ## Searching
 Not finding what you're looking for?
 Our website provides a [search